-While 80% are either collecting product usage data today or plan to by 2024, a further 11% confirm they intend to in the future but are unclear on customer acceptance or where they stand with regards to data privacy.
+While 97% are either collecting product usage data today or at least plan to by 2025, 5% are unclear about customer acceptance or where they stand with regards to data privacy.

-The remaining 9% with no plans to capture usage data are in the clear minority, but it’ll be interesting to see how this trend develops in the coming years as gathering usage intelligence has so many advantages that stragglers may find themselves moving in this direction.
+The remaining 3% with no plans to capture product usage data are in the clear minority, but it’ll be interesting to see how this trend develops in the coming years as gathering usage intelligence has so many advantages that the few remaining stragglers may find themselves adopting it soon enough.

 Growth in Usage-based Monetization

 As perpetual licensing gradually fades and suppliers embrace new monetization models, product usage data will be key to those adopting usage-based pricing, which is expected to grow by a healthy margin.

 Naturally, usage analytics is recommended for all software licensing models as the insights can strengthen product development, positioning, and customer relationships, but it’s practically essential for usage-based monetization.